 Building your credit score is a long process.
 You must demonstrate consistently healthy financial habits over an extended period.
 Additionally, a quick mistake can send your score tumbling.
+There are free ways to check your credit score in Canada.
 To improve your credit score, make sure to:

 In addition to your down payment amount and credit score, there are a few variables that determine your maximum mortgage amount: